London Cycle Theft Survey

 - 65% believe that better availability of cost effective tracking devices will help recover more stolen bikes

-Richard Cantle, founder of Stolen Ride said: I’m focused on helping to tackle the issues highlighted by this survey and today I announce that I’m going to be rapidly expanding Stolen Ride into cycle theft prevention and education in 2017.
+Richard Cantle, founder of Stolen Ride said: I’m focused on helping to tackle the issues highlighted by this survey and today I announce that I’m going to be rapidly expanding Stolen Ride into cycle theft prevention and education.

 Tom Bogdanowicz from the London Cycling Campaign said: the theft survey highlights the need for more cycle stands in London as well as the need to use good locks and insure your bike against theft.
 LCC members can benefit from preferential rates on theft insurance, inclusive third party insurance, and discounts on cycling brands and accessories. https://membership.lcc.org.uk